 Service: Service related problems should be directed to (248) 437-4006.

 We accept payment in the form of cash, checks or money order.
 We are not

-able to accept credit or debit cards.
+able to accept credit or debit cards at this time.

 What is wellhead protection?
 It is the act of safeguarding our water supply.
 The City of South Lyon's aquifer lies beneath the Pumpkinfest parade route from which we pump the City's water supply.
 An aquifer is like an underground lake that is replenished by both rainwater and groundwater.
 The City of South Lyon pumps 2 million gallons per day from this aquifer.
 We supply 3,300 homes and businesses in the City of South Lyon with this water supply.
 A single drop of motor oil can contaminate hundred of gallons of water.

 What can I do to help?
 By properly recycling or disposing of household and commercial chemicals and reporting any illegal dumping to (248) 437-4006.
 You can also join the City of South Lyon's Wellhead Protection Committee.
 For more information, contact the Water Department at (248) 437-4006.

 Need more information?
 A DVD is available free-of-charge to residents interested in learning more about the protection of South Lyon's drinking water.
 Pick up your copy from the Water and Wastewater Department.

 Every Drop Counts - Water Saving Tips At Home:

 Did you know that we use about 77 gallons of water each day per person?
 A few simple changes can make a big difference.